-- (7) To Transmit -- DEPRESS microphone switch button and speak directly into microphone. - (8) To Receive -- RELEASE microphone switch button.
+- a.
+To Transmit -- DEPRESS and SPEAK into microphone. - b.
+To Receive -- RELEASE.

 There is no change to the airplane performance when this avionic equipment is installed.
+However, the installation of an externally mounted antenna or several related external antennas, will result in a minor reduction in cruise performance.

-SUPPLEMENT SSB HF TRANSCEIVER
+SSB HF TRANSCEIVER